headwinds/hoth/README.md

 I want to get back to open, personal research and blogging an emphasis on the LOG.
 I like the concept of a Ship Captain's log where instead of writing an entire article, the captain would capture what happened that day or over a brief peroid of time.
 The entries would add to a post with an over arching themes along with a few tangents.

-On Jan 1st/2017, I started using [Reporter](http://www.reporter-app.com/) to help track my personal data and with the plan to visualize it; possibly quarterly depending on what it looks like by then.
+On Jan 1st/2017, I started using [Reporter](http://www.reporter-app.com/) to help track my personal data with the plan to visualize it; possibly quarterly depending on what it looks like by then.
+But after a few weeks, I had stopped using Reporter daily and now want to explore why.

+I believe it's missing some fun; a few distrations.
+Why do I open Twitter everyday and not Reporter?
+If Reporter asked a questons intermixed with interesting tweets, would it be more compelling?
+What if I was forced to report before using Twitter?
+There doesn't appear to be any way to automatically launch an i0S app on start up.

+### React & Redux

 I'm going to use my last post of 2016, [Redux Table](http://headwinds.net/2016/04/redux-data-table/), as a starting point for this new design.